Review Sheet -- Test 3 (Week 11) Biology 1224 -- Entomology; James Adams

 typically hexagonal, on the surface of the eye.

-typically in a triangle; found together with compound eyes in adult stages and larvae of non-
+in a triangle; found together with compound eyes in adult stages of most insects and nymphs of

-endopterygotes; 2) stemmata (lateral ocelli) when present are often more numerous than dorsal
+exopterygotes; 2) stemmata (lateral ocelli) when present are often more numerous than dorsal ocelli,

-ocelli, numbering up to a dozen on each side; these are found in most endopterygote larvae, not
+numbering up to a dozen on each side; these are found in most endopterygote larvae, not just larvae

-just larvae of Lepidoptera; endopterygote larvae also typically lack compound eyes, except some
+of Lepidoptera; endopterygote larvae also typically lack compound eyes, except some Mecopteran

-Mecopteran larvae.
-Strepsipteran adults have stemmata; flea adults have simple eyes if any; other
+larvae.
+Strepsipteran adults have stemmata; flea adults have simple eyes if any; other parasitic types

 Simple ocelli do not allow for much more than recognition of light and dark patterns